flowingis/frontsize/README.md

 [![Join the chat at Gitter](http://img.shields.io/:gitter-chat-00AFFF.svg)](https://gitter.im/ideatosrl/frontsize-sass)

 >  Frontsize is not a set of widgets ready to be used in your website, it's a set
->  of mixins and functions to build BEM widgets, it's not intended to give you a
+>  of mixins and functions to build BEM widgets, it's  a tool to generate your sets.
->  set of selectors, ready to be used in your style guide, this is a tool to
->  generate your sets.

 ## Main features